leia-sing/leia-sing/README.md

 - Collaborating with others to understand the bigger picture surrounding my analysis.
 - Exercising my problem-solving skills when querying data and building visualizations.

-I’m looking for a full-time role where I can continue doing these and more.

 When I’m not working, I love listening to 60s music, dancing, and traveling.